Porcupinefish: Characteristics

 They have the ability to inflate their bodies by swallowing water or air, thereby becoming rounder.
 This increase in size (almost double vertically) reduces the range of potential predators to those with much larger mouths.
 A second defense mechanism is provided by the sharp spines, which radiate outwards when the fish is inflated.

 They have upper and lower teeth that fuse into a shape of a parrot's beak; they use this beak to eat molluscs and sea urchins.

 Some species are poisonous, having tetrodotoxin in their internal organs, such as the ovaries and liver.
 This neurotoxin is at least 1,200 times more potent than cyanide.
 The poison is produced by several types of bacteria obtained from the fish's diet.
 As a result of these three defenses, porcupinefish have few predators, though adults are sometimes preyed upon by sharks and orcas.
 Juveniles are also preyed on by Lysiosquillina maculata, tuna, and dolphins.

 Relationship with humans

 Consumption

+The spot-fin porcupinefish (Diodon hystrix) is consumed in many areas of the world, and is negligibly toxic in its flesh, skin, intestines, gonads, and liver.

 Porcupinefish are eaten as food fish and are an exotic delicacy in Cebu, Philippines, where they are called tagotongan.
-However, pufferfish can be dangerous to consume since they can cause tetrodotoxin poisoning.
+However, porcupinefish can be dangerous to consume since they can cause tetrodotoxin poisoning.

 In popular culture

-The porcupine fish (as Diodon antennatus) is mentioned in Charles Darwin's famous account of his trip around the world, The Voyage of the Beagle.
+The porcupine fish (as Diodon antennatus) is mentioned in Charles Darwin's account of his 1831–1836 trip around the world, The Voyage of the Beagle.
 He noted how the fish can swim quite well when inflated, though the altered buoyancy requires them to do so upside down.
+Darwin also mentioned:

-Darwin also mentioned hearing a fellow naturalist, Dr. Allen of Forres, had "frequently found a Diodon, floating alive and distended, in the stomach of the shark; and that on several occasions he has known it eat its way, not only through the coats of the stomach, but through the sides of the monster".
+I have heard from Dr. Allen of Forres [a fellow naturalist], that he has frequently found a Diodon, floating alive and distended, in the stomach of the shark; and that on several occasions he has known it eat its way, not only through the coats of the stomach, but through the sides of the monster, which has thus been killed.
+Who would ever have imagined that a little soft fish could have destroyed the great and savage shark?